cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/ResourceManageable.rst

    Try to deallocate all the capacity of the given resource from this resource.
 This method is commonly used to deallocate a specific amount of a physical resource (this Resource instance) that was being used by a virtualized resource (the given Resource).

    :param resource: the resource that its capacity will be deallocated
-   :return: true if capacity of the given resource > 0 and there is enough resource to deallocate, false otherwise
+   :return: true if capacity of the given resource is greater than 0 and there is enough resource to deallocate, false otherwise

    **See also:** :java:ref:`.deallocateResource(long)`